mavolin/logstract/CONTRIBUTING.md

 Before you hand in a PR, open an issue and tell us you'll be handling in an PR.
 This gives us the ability to point out important things you should keep in mind and to tell you if such a feature would fit into this project at all.

-### Commiting
+### Committing

 This is by far the most important guideline.
-Please make small, thoughtfull commits, a commit like `feat: add xy` with 20 new files is rarely appropriate.
+Please make small, thoughtful commits, a commit like `feat: add xy` with 20 new files is rarely appropriate.

 #### Conventional Commits